andrey21322/mern-amazona/README.md

 Here is:

 Auth/register logic (with roles)

-Products cards, that can edit\delete only admin, Perosonal orders and order history
+Products cards, that can edit\delete only admin

+Perosonal orders and order history

 Reviews

 Project is running on MongoDB

 # HOW TO INSTALL